 Average Net Price

 A maverick is an independent thinker, an explorer, and a risk-taker, and more than 15,000 of them make up the University of Nebraska at Omaha’s student body.
 Located in the metropolis area of Omaha, UNO offers more than 200 undergraduate degrees and 90 graduate degrees and certificates.
-In addition, UNO has been consistently ranked as a best university for military personnel.
+In addition, UNO has been consistently ranked as the best university for military personnel.

 The bachelor’s of multidisciplinary studies in gerontology is offered on campus, online, or a blend of both.
-This 120 credit program includes concentration requirements, two secondary fields, electives, and general education classes.
+This 120-credit program includes concentration requirements, two secondary fields, electives, and general education classes.
 At least 30 credits must be from 3000 or above level courses.
-A three-credit hour practicum where students complete a field experience project is also required.
+A three-credit-hour practicum where students complete a field experience project is also required.

 To be accepted to UNO, students must have at least 16 units of academic courses in the following: English, math, natural sciences, social sciences, and foreign language.
 A unit is equivalent to one year of high school or a semester of college.
 Applicants must also take the ACT and earn a composite score of 20 or higher, or they must have ranked in the upper one-half of their graduating high school class.